What is a Behavior Technician?

 Requirements for Becoming a Behavior Technician

 In order to become a Behavior Technician, an individual must complete a training program set by the clinical team that will prepare the employee to become a Registered Behavior Technician (RBT).
-Once this training program has been completed successfully, the individual may apply for RBT certification through the RBT Credentialing Board.
-In order to maintain certification as an RBT, ongoing professional development activities must be completed at least once every two years.
+After successfully completing the training program, the individual can apply for RBT certification through the RBT Credentialing Board.
+To maintain RBT certification, they must complete ongoing professional development activities at least once every two years.

 How Does a Behavior Technician Fit into the Clinical Team?

-A Behavior Technician works collaboratively within the clinical team, typically consisting of Board Certified Behavioral Analysts (BCBAs) or Licensed Clinical Psychologists (LCPs).
-The BCBA or LCP provides oversight of treatment plans and designs new programs based on client needs while also monitoring staff performance.
+A Behavior Technician collaborates with the clinical team, which usually includes Board Certified Behavioral Analysts (BCBAs) or Licensed Clinical Psychologists (LCPs).
+The BCBA or LCP oversees treatment plans, designs new programs based on client needs, and monitors staff performance.
 The RBTs are responsible for carrying out these plans per ethical standards while collecting data on client progress.
-It is then up to RBTs to report any changes that need to be made for treatment plans to succeed.
+RBTs must report any changes needed for treatment plans to succeed.

 Behavior Technicians are essential to any clinical team providing services for those with Autism Spectrum Disorder or other disabilities.
-They have received specialized training in order to effectively implement behavior plans created by BCBAs or LCPs while also collecting data on client progress.
-By becoming certified as an RBT through the RBT Credentialing Board, individuals can make sure that they are equipped with all of the knowledge necessary to provide effective support in this field.
+They receive specialized training to effectively implement behavior plans created by BCBAs or LCPs and collect data on client progress.
+By becoming certified as an RBT through the RBT Credentialing Board, individuals ensure they possess the knowledge necessary to provide effective support in this field.
+After completing the training program, the individual can apply for RBT certification through the RBT Credentialing Board.
+They must complete ongoing professional development activities every two years to maintain certification.
 If you are interested in making a difference in someone’s life by becoming a Behavior Technician, we invite you to apply to Circle City ABA today!

 Related ABA Career Posts